leannenagels/PICKA/Experiments/fishy/README.md

 ## Methods

 The JNDs are measured using an adaptive 2-down/1-up 3I-3AFC where the intervals are each a triplet of syllables.
 The adaptive procedure starts with a difference of 12 semitones.
 The procedure stops after 8 reversals and the threshold is calculated as the average on the last 6 reversals.
 The JNDs are measured in two directions relative to a female voice: towards the F0 of a male voice, and towards the VTL of a male voice.
-Each measurement is only performed *once*.
+Each measurement is only performed *once* per block, and there are two blocks (`test_1` and `test_2`).

 ## Experimenter's notes